Novaras/modkit/MemGroup.md

 It is designed to allow a modder to maintain state about ships through successive script calls, and even between different scripts.

+Fundamentally, MemGroup is a concept which allows modders to work with ships as objects, instead of working with them indirectly through SobGroups.

 ## Example Usage

 > **NOTE:** This example shows direct usage of MemGroup, which is a non-standard, albiet highly appropriate usage for simple/small scripts.
 See [Driver.md](Driver.md) for a more turbocharged system.